arindamdawn-zz/tab-and-space/posts/30-days-of-python-17.md

 print("Page - Title: %s" % page_py.title)
 # Page - Title: Python_(programming_language)
 print("Page - Summary: %s" % page_py.summary[0:60])
-# Page - Summary: Python is an interpreted, high-level, general-purpose progra
+# Page - Summary: Python is an interpreted, high-level, general-purpose program
 ```

 This is a brief introduction to how we can use external packages in our Python applications.
 Will explore more on this while building some interesting projects in the coming days.